ART: Step-by-Step Guide

 Cycle Preceding ART Cycle

-1. Sometimes oral contraceptives are begun.
+1. Sometimes oral contraceptives begin.

 2. Sometimes a GnRH agonist (e.g. Lupron®) is initiated.